tannerhelton/School_Sync/README.md

 # School Sync
-A generally idea I had to be able to sync files across computers for school.
+A general idea I had to be able to sync files across computers for school.